OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/promoting-releases.md

                              tasks
       --rawlogfile=VALUE     [Optional] Redirect the raw log of failed tasks to a file
   -v, --variable=VALUE       [Optional] Values for any prompted variables in
-                             the format Label:Value
-      --deployat=VALUE       [Optional] Time at which deployment should start (scheduled deployment), specified as any valid
+                             the format Label:Value.
+For JSON values, embedded quotation marks should be escaped with a backslash --deployat=VALUE       [Optional] Time at which deployment should start (scheduled deployment), specified as any valid
                              DateTimeOffset format, and assuming the time